samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 This spell channels vitality into plants.
 The casting time you use determines whether the spell has the Overgrowth or the Enrichment effect below.

 ***Overgrowth.*** Choose a point within range.
 All normal plants in a 100-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) centered on that point become thick and overgrown.
 A creature moving through that area must spend 4 feet of movement for every 1 foot it moves.
-You can exclude one or more areas of any size within the spell’s area from being affected.
+You can exclude one or more areas of any size within the spell's area from being affected.

 ***Enrichment.*** All plants in a half-mile radius centered on a point within range become enriched for 365 days.
 The plants yield twice the normal amount of food when harvested.
 They can benefit from only one *Plant Growth* per year.